Dynamic Poster Presenter Resources

 - Title: Prepare a banner at the top of the poster indicating the abstract title, authors, affiliations, and presentation number.
-Suggested font size: 72 pt.
+Suggested font size: 72 point.

 - Introduction: Place an introduction at the upper left.
 Suggested character count: 250 (incl. spaces).

 - Methods: Explain methods either in the lower left or upper right columns.
 Suggested character count: 900 (incl. spaces).
-Suggested font size: 40 pt.
+Suggested font size: 40 point.

 - Conclusion: Place conclusion text in the farthest, lower right of the poster.
 Suggested character count: 350 (incl. spaces).
-Suggested font size: 40 pt.
+Suggested font size: 40 point.

 Use large type in short, separated paragraphs with unjustified (ragged right) margins.
 Numbered or bulleted lists are effective ways to convey a series of points.
 Do not set entire paragraphs in uppercase (all capitals) or boldface type.